 - A thickening or changes in texture (the nail becomes brittle)

 Onychomycosis is most often caused by dermatophyte fungi, more rarely by yeasts or molds.
 Germs have in common to like hot and humid places.

-- A fungal nail infections caused by dermatophytes usually follows a fungus feet (known as the athlete’s foot) , incurred on public land infected by fragments of skin filed by patients.
+- A fungal nail infection caused by dermatophytes usually follows a fungus foot (known as the athlete’s foot) , incurred on public land infected by fragments of skin filed by patients.
 This is particularly the case in swimming pools, saunas, steam rooms, sports locker rooms, medical offices, dance halls … After several months, untreated athlete’s foot spreads to the skin. nail and causes onychomycosis.

 - Yeasts can also be the cause of onychomycosis in the fingernails.
 These fungi proliferate under the fingernails of people too often in contact with water.